jamiew/jamiedubs.com/index.md

 {% endcomment %}

 <p>
-  I was the co-founder and CEO of <a href="https://en.wikipedia.org/wiki/VHX">VHX</a>, a platform for selling movies and TV shows directly to fans.
+  From 2010-2018 I was the co-founder and CEO of <a href="https://en.wikipedia.org/wiki/VHX">VHX</a>, a platform for selling movies and TV shows directly to fans.
   We had the privilege of working with thousands of small businesses as well as well-known artists like Dave Grohl, Kevin Hart, This American Life, Grace Helbig and more.
-  We launched in 2010 and were backed by great investors like Union Square Ventures, Comcast Ventures, Lerer Ventures, Chris Sacca, Alexis Ohanian and more.
+  The company was backed by investors like Union Square Ventures, Comcast Ventures, Lerer Ventures, Chris Sacca, Alexis Ohanian and more.
   In 2017 we were <a href="http://www.theverge.com/2016/5/2/11554434/vimeo-acquires-vhx">acquired by Vimeo</a>,
   and the product is now known as <a href="https://ott.vimeo.com/">Vimeo OTT</a>.
 {% comment %}